hildo/duckdb-resources/README.md

 Create a tar file containing the install.sh script and the extensions to be installed eg duckdb-resources-1.0.0.tar.gz

-tar cvf duckdb-resources-1.0.0.tar.gz install.sh *.duckdb_extension.gz
+tar czvf duckdb-resources-1.0.0.tar.gz install.sh *.duckdb_extension.gz

 ## Create the GitHub Release
 - Add the tar.gz file to the release